yugabyte/yugabyte-db/docs/content/preview/explore/multi-region-deployments/synchronous-replication-yba.md

 1. Navigate to **Universes** and select your universe.

-1. Select **Nodes** to view the total read and write operations for each node, as shown in the following illustration:
+1. Select **Nodes** to view the total read and write operations for each node. <!-- , as shown in the following illustration: -->

    <!-- ![Read and write operations with 3 nodes](/images/ce/multisync-managed-nodes.png) -->

    Note that both the reads and the writes are approximately the same across all the nodes, indicating uniform load.

-1. Select **Metrics** to view charts such as YSQL operations per second and latency, as shown in the following illustration:
+1. Select **Metrics** to view charts such as YSQL operations per second and latency. <!-- , as shown in the following illustration: -->

    <!-- ![Performance charts for 3 nodes](/images/ce/transactions_anywhere_chart.png) -->